ChrisDuffley/stationPlaylist/readme.md

 ## Changes for 7.0

-* Fixed numerous errors reported by users when installing add-on 7.0 for the first time when no prior version of this add-on was installed.
 * Added add-on update check feature.
 This can be done manually (SPL Assistant, Control+Shift+U) or automatically (configurable via advanced options dialog from add-on settings).
+* It is no longer required to stay in the playlist viewer window in order to invoke SPL Assistant layer commands or obtain time announcements such as remaining time for the track and broadcaster time.
 * Changes to SPL Assistant commands, including playlist duration (D), reassignment of hour selection duration from Shift+H to Shift+S and Shift+H now used to announce duration of remaining tracks for the current hour slot, metadata streaming status command reassigned (1 through 4, 0 is now Shift+1 through Shift+4, Shift+0).
 * It is now possible to invoke track finder via SPL Assistant (F).
 * SPL Assistant, numbers 1 through 0 (6 for Studio 5.01 and earlier) can be used to announce specific column information.
 These column slots can be changed under Columns Explorer item in add-on settings dialog.
+* Fixed numerous errors reported by users when installing add-on 7.0 for the first time when no prior version of this add-on was installed.
 * Improvements to Track Dial, including improved responsiveness when moving through columns and tracking how columns are presented on screen.
 * It is now possible to use a different screen reader command layout for SPL Assistant commands.
 Go to advanced options dialog from add-on settings to configure this option between NVDA, JAWS and Window-Eyes layouts.
 See the SPL Assistant commands above for details.
 * NVDA can be configured to switch to a specific broadcast profile at a specific day and time.
 Use the new triggers dialog in add-on settings to configure this.
-* NVDA reports name of the profile one is switching to via instant switch (SPL Assistant, F12) or as a result of time-based profile becoming active.
+* NVDA will report name of the profile one is switching to via instant switch (SPL Assistant, F12) or as a result of time-based profile becoming active.
 * Moved instant switch toggle (now a checkbox) to the new triggers dialog.
 * Entries in profiles combo box in add-on settings dialog now shows profile flags such as active, whether it is an instant switch profile and so on.
 * If a serious problem with reading broadcast profile files are found, NVDA will present an error dialog and reset settings to defaults instead of doing nothing or sounding an error tone.